15 Small Business Ideas for Teens That Actually Make Money

 • Polishing

-Weekends are the best time to offer this service because most car owners aren't driving to work.
+Weekends are the best time to do this business because most car owners aren't driving to work.

 If you enjoy baking, people will definitely pay for good snacks.
 You can simply start this business from your home without a big investment.